Finding a lost item using numerology might seem impossible, but has proven to be accurate and effective over time.

 50: Look inside your vehicle.

-51: It is in your place of worship or a place of healing, such as a hospital or treatment center.
+51: It is in your place of worship or a business of healing, such as a hospital or treatment centre.

-52: Your partner has lent it to someone who you may not even know.
+52: Your partner has lent it to someone you may not know.

 53: It will be found when you are not home.